artyomxx/le-keygen/readme.md

 - **--keyname**

    The basename for the key and certificate files.
-   If not specified — domain name will be used.
+   If not specified — the main domain name will be used.

 - **--nodhparam**